 Here, the Court can resolve the justiciability question by determining whether the Agreement creates any judicially enforceable rights.
-If it does not, then entertaining Plaintiffs' claim "risks not only intruding in the field of foreign affairs . . . but it risks aggrandizing the role of the judiciary, which can only enforce the law as prescribed by the Constitution and the political branches."
+If it does not, then entertaining Plaintiff's claim "risks not only intruding in the field of foreign affairs . . . but it risks aggrandizing the role of the judiciary, which can only enforce the law as prescribed by the Constitution and the political branches."
 Id.
-When agreements contain "dispute resolution provisions" that are committed "solely to diplomatic channels," courts have found such agreements not enforceable in U.S. courts.
+When agreements contain "dispute resolution provisions" that are committed "solely to diplomatic channels," courts have found such agreements not enforceable in federal courts.
 See United States v.
 Sum of \$70,990,605 ("\$70 Million"), 234 F. Supp.
-3d 212,

-235 (D.D.C.
+3d 212, 235 (D.D.C.
 2017); Holmes v.
 Laird, 459 F.2d 1211, 1222 (D.C.
 Cir.
-1972) (stating that "when the corrective machinery specified in the [agreement] itself is nonjudicial" the U.S. courts are without power to act).
+1972) (stating that "when the corrective machinery specified in the [agreement] itself is nonjudicial," the courts are without power to act).

-Careful review of the Agreement reveals that it does not confer any judicially enforceable rights, and Plaintiffs therefore present this Court with a non-justiciable question.
-See Gutrejman, 2022 WL 856384, at 7.
+Careful review of the Agreement reveals that it does not confer any judicially enforceable rights, and Plaintiff therefore presents this Court with a non-justiciable question.
+See Gutrejman,

+2022 WL 856384, at 7.
 The Agreement contains an "exclusive[]" provision for resolving disputes "by way of consultation between the Parties," i.e., between the governments of the United States and France.
 See Agreement, Article 8 (providing that "[a]ny dispute arising out of the interpretation or performance of this Agreement shall be settled exclusively by way of consultation between the Parties") (emphasis added).
 Thus, it "could not be clearer" that disputes over the interpretation and application of the Agreement must occur through "diplomatic recourse" and not through litigation.
 See \$70 Million, 234 F. Supp.
 3d at 234; accord Gutrejman, 2022 WL 856384, at 7.

-The Court is unpersuaded by Plaintiffs' attempt to argue that their claim does not take issue with the "implementation" of the Agreement, but instead alleges that Defendant failed to use reasonable decision-making in denying Plaintiffs' requests for compensation.
+The Court is unpersuaded by Plaintiff's attempt to argue that his claim is just "about an affidavit" and that he is "not suing 'under the Agreement."
 See Pl.
-Opp. at 9-11.
-The Second Amended Complaint alleges that the State Department's denial "was not a reasonable interpretation of the Agreement."
-Sec.
+Opp. at 1-3; see also id. at 9 (arguing that Plaintiff merely asserts that Defendant arbitrarily and capriciously rejected his affidavits without explanation).
+To the contrary, the Amended Complaint alleges that the State Department's denial "was not a reasonable interpretation of the Agreement."
 Am.
-Compl., ¶ 16 (emphasis added).
-Plaintiffs further allege that they should not be "disqualified under the terms of the Agreement based purely on the [State Department's] conclusion."
-Id., ¶ 15 (emphasis added).
-Thus, Plaintiffs present a dispute that "arise[s] out of the interpretation or performance of [the] Agreement."
+Compl., ¶ 19 (emphasis added).
+Plaintiff further alleges that the "language of the Agreement itself was a mandate" and that the State Department failed to treat Plaintiff "in accordance with the terms of the Agreement."
+Id., ¶ 11 (emphasis added).
+Thus, Plaintiff's challenge to the State Department's reason for rejecting his claim for compensation plainly presents a dispute that "arise[s] out of the interpretation or performance of [the] Agreement."
 See Agreement, Article 8; see also Pl.
-Opp. at 11 ("Plaintiffs are asking the

-Defendant to adhere to the purpose and language of the Agreement."); Id. at 4 ("Plaintiffs here are seeking compensation from the Fund[.]").
+Opp. at 12 ("Plaintiff is asking the Defendant to adhere to the purpose and language of the Agreement.").

-Because the governments of the United States and France expressly agreed that "any" disputes under the Agreement are "exclusively" to be resolved through a diplomatic process that does not involve the judiciary, Plaintiffs' claims stemming from the Agreement present non-justiciable questions that the Court lacks jurisdiction to consider.
+Because the governments of the United States and France expressly agreed that "any" disputes under the Agreement are "exclusively" to be resolved through a diplomatic process that does not involve the judiciary, Plaintiff's claim challenging the implementation of the Agreement presents a non-justiciable question that the Court lacks jurisdiction to consider.